lidia-k/PatternX-Duplicate-Finder/README.md

 **Preprocess and Load Data**

+We've set up a Neo4j server on an EC2 instance, with the database already populated with data.
+You can access the Neo4j Browser by navigating to the server's IP address.
+To connect to the database, update the .env file with the appropriate configuration settings.

 - Input: Save each sheet from the original Excel files as separate CSV files in /src/data..
 - Usage: `python3 run.py --project penumbra --task neo4j`
 - Method: